 These are available in 33-50 size shoes and provide a more comfortable fit compared to ordinarily bootie.

-Beside the food floatation equipment and knowledgeable guide offered by rafting industry players, clients should have several additional items to maximize their rafting fun.
+Beside the food floatation equipment and knowledgeable guide offered by rafting industry players, clients should have several additional items to maximize their rafting fun and minimize injuries.
 In the first place, rafters should carry with them quick dry clothing.
 Certain cloths such as cotton stays wet for quite a long time and can hence make rafting uncomfortable.
 Rafting also requires a swimsuit, Tevas or tennis shoes, shorts, a visor or nylon hat, waterproof sunscreen, windbreaker, dry clothes to be worn around camp and a sunglasses’ strap.

 An overnight rafting expedition requires a tent, a sleeping bag and sleeping pad, toiletries, flashlight, a ground cloth, insect repellant, sweater or jacket, dry shoes and pants, washcloth and a towel.